September 27, 2017

 Why build a quiver?

-as with any equipment dependent sport such as SUP, skiing, or climbing, the concept of one, all-round tool is great, but hardly practical once the desire to progress sets in. just like a mechanic needs more than one wrench, the avid paddler will want to have multiple boards for a variety of water types. with the advent of high tech inflatable boards – offering unparalleled durability and performance – there’s more options than ever. as overwhelming as the selection may seem, it’s incredible what every shape/dimension can offer to enhance your paddling experience.
+As with any equipment-dependent sport such as SUP, skiing, or climbing, the concept of one, all-around tool is great but hardly practical once the desire to progress sets in.
+Just like a mechanic needs more than one wrench, the avid paddler will want to have multiple boards for a variety of water types.
+With the advent of high tech inflatable boards – offering unparalleled durability and performance – there are more options than ever.
+As overwhelming as the selection may seem, it’s incredible what every shape/dimension can offer to enhance your paddling experience.

 Visualize your environment…